PRE-SALE 90% SOLD OUT. PRE-ORDERS SHIPPING NOW. ALL PREORDERS FULLY REFUNDABLE.

 ON/OFF

 • Remove the battery.
-There's no ON or OFF button.
+There's no button.

 Using the antenna(s)